DSXiangLi/DecryptPrompt/README.md

   - O1 Replication Journey: A Strategic Progress Report – Part 1  :star:
   - Marco-o1: Towards Open Reasoning Models for Open-Ended Solutions
   - A Comparative Study on Reasoning Patterns of OpenAI's o1 Model
+  - Imitate, Explore, and Self-Improve: A Reproduction Report on Slow-thinking Reasoning Systems

 ### LLM Agent 让模型使用工具 (llm_agent)
 - AGENT AI: SURVEYING THE HORIZONS OF MULTIMODAL INTERACTION